darkorsa/cordo/README.md

 This framework is configured with Redis Extention driver by default.
 Driver declaration is placed in *bootstrap/queue_factory.php* and can be changed there.

-If you want to make your Command to be queued just make it implement *League\Tactician\Bernard\QueueableCommand* interface.
+If you want to make your Command to be queued just make it implementing *League\Tactician\Bernard\QueueableCommand* interface.

 To launch background process that will process queued commands run in the console: